isaacambrogetti/PhenoboxProject/README.md

 2. Remove the pot from the 3d-model (see below for the process).
 3. clean the file and create a MESH file (back on Revoscan5).
 2. Export the mesh and import it in Blender.
 3. In Blender use the script to open a tab on the layout page.
 "Separate by loose part" then select the cube and click "Calculate plant volume".
+You can also extract a leaf and measure its length and width.
 4. Save the result of the plant volume on a sheet.

 #### Pot Removing